gabrielvuksani/MyRoommate/replit.md

 - ✓ Unified layout and typography to create seamless visual experience
 - ✓ Made Today's Events and Priority Chores cards clickable on home page
 - ✓ Added navigation to calendar and chores pages following same pattern as other home page cards
+- ✓ Fixed messages page to scroll to bottom on load and show latest messages
+- ✓ Removed conflicting scroll-to-top behavior specific to messages page
 - ✓ Enhanced bottom navigation transparency (0.25 opacity) to show more background content
 - ✓ Completely redesigned message bubbles with visionOS/iMessage/Airbnb design fusion
 - ✓ Your messages: emerald-cyan gradients with custom tails and glass overlay effects